 - 100-150g mushrooms (brown or shiitake or whatever other kind you like)

 - 1 teaspoon dried thyme (or 2 teaspoons fresh)

 - 3-4 cherry tomatoes or half a medium-sized tomato, chopped (and if no tomatoes are available, then use 1 teaspoon of concentrated tomato paste)

 - 1-2 handfuls of baby spinach or chard (optional), finely chopped

 - 2-4 Tablespoons nutritional yeast (the amount depends on whether you use any cheese)

 - 2 teaspoons flax meal

 - 1 chili pepper, finely chopped, or chili flakes to taste (either is optional)

-- 2 teaspoons creamy smoked cheese OR 50-70g melty smoked cheese (optional and more details on that in the Method below)
+- 2 teaspoons creamy smoked cheese OR anywhere between 50 and 150g (depending on how cheesy you want it!) melty smoked cheese (optional and more details on that in the Method section below)